aeternity/protocol/epoch/api/channels_api_usage.md

 ```

 #### Open confirmation
-After both parties have co-signed the state update both of them receive a info for the channel open:
+After both parties have co-signed the state update both of them will receive a info for the channel open:
 ```
 {'action': 'info',
  'payload': {'event': 'open'}
  }
 ```

-From this point on - the state channel is considered to be opened.
+From this point on, the channel is considered to be opened.

-## Channel offchain update
+## Channel off-chain update
-After the channel had been opened and before it had been closed there is a
+After the channel has been opened and before it has been closed there is a
 channel state that is updated when needed.
-The updates are off chain and
+The updates are off-chain and
 broadcasted only between parties in the channel.
 The state represents the last
-division of the total channel balance.
-A state is considered to be valid only if both parties had agreed upon it.
+distribution of the total channel balance.
+A state is considered to be valid only if both parties have agreed upon it.
 The latest channel state is the last valid state.
 At any time the latest state can be used for unilaterally closing the channel.

 ### Channel state